Before the call

 Use this when specialist time is tied to RFQ response, proposal status, or missing technical inputs.

-Use this broader checklist if the team is not sure which technical revenue gap matters first.
+Use this broader checklist if the team is not sure which technical workflow gap matters first.

 Next step